BoiseState/CS321_Bioinformatics/README.md

 for `test0.gbk` and `test5.gbk` GeneBank files.

 Three test scripts are provided at the top-level of the project (for intergration testing).
-These compare your results to the results files mentioed above.
+These compare your results to the results files mentioned above.

 ```bash
 ./create-btrees.sh